Anisotropy: Chemistry

-A chemical anisotropic filter, as used to filter particles, is a filter with increasingly smaller interstitial spaces in the direction of filtration so that the proximal regions filter out larger particles and distal regions increasingly remove smaller particles, resulting in greater flow-through and more efficient filtration.
+A chemical anisotropic filter is a membrane with increasingly smaller interstitial spaces in the direction of filtration so that the proximal regions filter out larger particles while distal regions progressively remove smaller particles.
+This gradient structure prevents surface clogging, resulting in greater flow-through and more efficient filtration than uniform-pore filters.

-In fluorescence spectroscopy, the fluorescence anisotropy, calculated from the polarization properties of fluorescence from samples excited with plane-polarized light, is used, e.g., to determine the shape of a macromolecule.
-Anisotropy measurements reveal the average angular displacement of the fluorophore that occurs between absorption and subsequent emission of a photon.
+In fluorescence spectroscopy, fluorescence anisotropy is calculated from the polarization properties of fluorescence emitted by samples excited with plane-polarized light.
+When a fluorophore absorbs polarized light, it may rotate before re-emitting a photon, and anisotropy measurements reveal the average angular displacement that occurs between absorption and emission.
+This makes fluorescence anisotropy a useful tool for determining the shape of a macromolecule or studying its local molecular mobility.

 In NMR spectroscopy, the orientation of nuclei with respect to the applied magnetic field determines their chemical shift.
-In this context, anisotropic systems refer to the electron distribution of molecules with abnormally high electron density, like the pi system of benzene.
-This abnormal electron density affects the applied magnetic field and causes the observed chemical shift to change.
+Anisotropic systems arise from molecules with regions of delocalized electron density, such as the π (pi) system of benzene, where circulating π electrons generate a diamagnetic ring current that produces a secondary magnetic field.
+Depending on the spatial position of nearby nuclei, this secondary field either reinforces or opposes the applied field, causing the observed chemical shift to change, this is known as chemical shift anisotropy.